mdmonsurali/Dolphin-OCR/README.md

 1. Upload an image, PDF, or DOCX file in the sidebar
 2. Click **"Extract Text 📄"**
-3. Preview the document and download outputs in Markdown, JSON, or DOCX
+3. Preview the document and download outputs in Markdown, JSON, or DOCX(Figure, image, table display as it's original format)

 Behind the scenes, the app uses:
 - [pdf2image](https://pypi.org/project/pdf2image/) to convert PDFs